UltimateGemini/iOS-11/README.md

 ## Talk Smack
-Fully functionaly Slack app clone.
+Fully functional Slack app clone.
 Users can create/login accounts, Choose a username avatar and color.
 It also enables users to create chat rooms and communciate with users in real time!

 ### Built With
 * [SWReveal](https://github.com/John-Lluch/SWRevealViewController) - Custom side menu view.